 Working with a headless CMS provides a number of benefits, one of which is the freedom to choose the technology stack that suits you.
-You might be making a choice based on your channel or perhaps based upon your in-house team's skillset.
+You might be making a choice based on your channel or perhaps based on your in-house team's skillset.
 If you're heading into a new Kentico Kontent project with a .NET team, where do you start?

 Kontent Learning Resources

 Kentico Kontent has provided a good set of resources available to help you along your way.
 Most of this content can be accessed from either the Kentico Kontent site or from Kentico’s GitHub pages.

 The resource centre is a great place to get started, with a plethora of webinars, white papers, ebooks, guides, videos, and more to set your team on the right path.
 Here you can look at things like approaches to content modelling, transitioning to microservices, or perhaps just seeing how others are getting on with things.
 It's not .NET focused but looks at the wider product.

 This is more of a developer-focused resource in my mind.
 It is not restricted to Kentico Kontent as it also contains Kentico Xperience resources.
 You need to join this community through GitHub to get access.